harisheoran/WebServer-Docker-CI-CD-k8s/README.md

 ## First build a simple Web server
-You can choose the language of your choice for this task,   I am using Go language.
+You can choose the language of your choice for this task,   I am using the Go language.
 - Create a ***main.go*** file.

 ```